 Sawtelle Japantown is a multi-ethnic gathering place

-Today, Sawtelle Japantown is small and only encompasses a few blocks off Sawtelle Blvd starting from Missouri Ave to Olympic Blvd.
-However, in that small area, you will find an amazing collection of Asian-themed restaurants and unique stores.
+Today, Sawtelle Japantown is small and only encompasses a few blocks off Sawtelle Blvd, starting from Missouri Ave. to Olympic Blvd.
+There you will find an amazing collection of Asian-themed restaurants and unique stores.

 In recent years, efforts have been made to revitalize Sawtelle Japantown and preserve its Japanese heritage.
 However, you will also find Vietnamese, Korean, Chinese, and Filipino restaurants and businesses.

-No matter what your food preference, you will never go hungry
+No matter what your food preference is, you will never go hungry

-I was looking for a good place to have lunch and heard that Muragame Udon & Tempura was worth checking out.
-It had a delicious-looking menu so I ordered the Tonkotsu Noodle Bowl, which was fantastic and affordable.
+I was looking for a place to have lunch and heard that Muragame Udon & Tempura was worth checking out.
+It had a delicious-looking menu, so I ordered the Tonkotsu Noodle Bowl, which was fantastic and affordable.

 Patrons order at the counter and can choose additional items cafeteria style.
 I wish I lived closer by because I would be there every day.